 Fig.5 shows for right-handers.
 If you are left-handed, the blade must have a mirror image.
 This is another disadvantage of the single bevel blades.
 You need different knives for lefties.

 The price tends to be higher, and availability is limited.
 Because the demand for the lefties is smaller.
+If you’re interested in the knives for lefties, please contact us.

-Fig.6 Filleting fish with a double bevel blade
+Fig.8 Filleting fish with a double bevel blade

 With a double bevel blade, you have to control the angle of the blade carefully.
 Otherwise, you will either cut into the bone, or make a residue of the flesh on the bone.
 Moreover, the flesh sticks to the backside of the blade.